NoneGG/aredis/README.rst

 1. the package only support Python 3.5 and above
 2. the encode part is not supported very well now (will try to fix it in next version)
-3. iter functions are not supported now (will be added in Python 3.6)

 Author